seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 The ``BLOCKNAME`` record (code 2) can optionally occur in this block.
-The elements of the record are the bytes of the string name of the block. llvm-bcanalyzer can use this to dump out bitcode files symbolically.
+The elements of the record are the bytes of the string name of the block. llvm37-bcanalyzer can use this to dump out bitcode files symbolically.

 The ``SETRECORDNAME`` record (code 3) can also optionally occur in this block.
-The first operand value is a record ID number, and the rest of the elements of the record are the bytes for the string name of the record.  llvm-bcanalyzer can use this to dump out bitcode files symbolically.
+The first operand value is a record ID number, and the rest of the elements of the record are the bytes for the string name of the record.  llvm37-bcanalyzer can use this to dump out bitcode files symbolically.

 Note that although the data in ``BLOCKINFO`` blocks is described as "metadata,"